Fallout 4: Hancock Companion Guide

 Key Highlights

-• To recruit Hancock as a companion, players must complete the quest “The Big Dig,” which is given by Bobbi No-Nose.
+• Complete the quest “The Big Dig” given by Bobbi No-Nose.

 Fallout 4 Hancock